Florida Just Changed the Law for Armed Church Volunteers. Here's What That Actually Means.

 Team communication and identification.
 When law enforcement arrives, they don't know who the good guys are.
 Your team needs a protocol for that.

 Adam Shrider is a USCCA-certified firearms instructor with over 20 years of church ministry experience as a servant leader, usher, and safety team member.
 He is the founder of Gatekeeper Defense Training LLC in Orlando, Florida, and currently serves as a safety team lead at his home church.
-He trains church safety teams and responsible armed citizens across Florida.
+He trains church safety teams and responsible armed citizens across Central Florida.

 Called to Protect.
 Trained to Act.